Volvo S60 Common Problems and Solutions

 Problem:

-The ABS light is illuminated, as well as some of the other dash warning lights.
+The ABS light is on, along with some of the other warning lights on the dash.

 Solution:

-Your ABS control module has failed, which is relatively common on the S60.
-The only solution is going to be to replace the entire failed control module, which can be a fiddly job, but the replacement module is easy to find in our online store.
+Your ABS control module has failed, which is quite common on the S60.
+The only option is to replace the entire failed module, which can be fiddly, but the replacement module is easy to find in our online store.

 Difficulty level